StephaneWamba/QualifyBot/RAILWAY.md

 If you see `unknown command 'FT._LIST'`:

-- Railway's default Redis doesn't include RediSearch
+- Railway's default Redis and Upstash Redis **do NOT support RediSearch**
+- Options:
+  1. Deploy Redis Stack in Railway (template available)
-- Use Upstash Redis with RediSearch or fall back to memory checkpointer
+  2. Use Redis Cloud (paid service with RediSearch)
+  3. Fall back to memory checkpointer (development only, not for production)

 ### Port Issues